zero01101/openOutpaint/README.md

 i am begging you, yes you personally reading this, please fix my horrible code and feel free to insult it, but i absolutely refuse to budge on no 3rd party libraries or dependencies, not even jquery, nothing.  vanilla is a very complex and layered flavor if you give it a chance.

 ## sample
-generated using 100% openOutpaint UI defaults except for switching to/from mask mode and changing scale factor to adjust the size of the mask blob, there's some neat stuff down there
+generated using 100% openOutpaint UI defaults except for switching to/from mask mode and changing scale factor to adjust the size of the mask blob, there's some neat stuff down there even if it disregarded the `people, humans, divers` negative prompt but in its defense there is only one singular person, human, diver in there, so according to the no homers club treatise of 1995 it's technically correct
 ![fishies n stuff](docs/02-sample.png)